architdatar/quick-git-tutorial/tutorial_part_III.md

 ## Summary
-Congratulations, you have finished Part II of the tutorial.
-You have learnt the basics of branching.
-You understood the idea of branching and created, compared, and merged branches.
+Congratulations, you have finished Part III of the tutorial.
+You have learnt how to merge branches and handle conflicts.